 - M.A.
 Pro Ami v.
 St. Joseph Med.
-Center (2015 Maryland) - $2 Million Verdict: The baby was born prematurely via c-section and was later diagnosed with PVL and cerebral palsy.
+Center (Maryland 2015) - $2 Million Verdict: The baby was born prematurely via c-section and was later diagnosed with PVL and cerebral palsy.
 Plaintiff alleged that the doctor was negligent in failing to monitor and recognize certain complications and in delivering the baby too early.

 - Zaya v.
-Rush Health System (2015 Illinois) - $1.5 Million Settlement: Plaintiff alleged that her doctors were negligent in failing to timely treat her chorioamnionitis infection with antibiotics.
+Rush Health System (Illinois 2015) - $1.5 Million Settlement: Plaintiff alleged that her doctors were negligent in failing to timely treat her chorioamnionitis infection with antibiotics.
 As a result of the untreated infection, her baby was born with PVL and had permanent vision loss and developmental delays.

 - Smith v.
-Lee Memorial Health System (2015 Florida) - $19 Million Verdict: Hospital and doctors were negligent in failing to diagnose a maternal infection during pregnancy and in administering an overdose of drugs in response.
+Lee Memorial Health System (Florida 2015) - $19 Million Verdict: Hospital and doctors were negligent in failing to diagnose a maternal infection during pregnancy and in administering an overdose of drugs in response.
 Baby born with PVL as a result leaving her confined to a wheelchair.

 If your child was diagnosed with PVL or another serious birth injury as a result of negligent medical care, please contact Miller & Zois.
 Our attorneys have handled hundreds of birth injury claims.
 We can investigate your case and evaluate your claims at no cost to you.
 Call us at 800-553-8082 or click here for a free online consultation.